whitesnowx/tp/docs/UserGuide.md

 ## Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
-2. **When adding phone number descriptors**, If you try to add a number with a descriptor such as 98731094 (home), the application rejects this input and prompts the user to only provide phone numbers with numerical values only.
-The phone number descriptor is not intended to be stored but users can consider using tags such as t/homePhone as a workaround phone number descriptor.
+2. **When adding phone number descriptors**, If you try to add a number with a descriptor such as `98731094 (home)`, the application rejects this input and advise the user to only provide phone numbers with numerical values only.
+The phone number is not intended to store phone number descriptor but users can consider using tags such as t/homePhone as a workaround.
+3. **When adding name containing special characters**, If you try to add a name such as `Jason s/o William`, the application rejects this input and advise the user to only provide name with alphanumeric values only.
+The name is not intended to store special characters but users can consider using `so` or `son of` as a workaround.

 --------------------------------------------------------------------------------------------------------------------